LordNoteworthy/software-engineering-notes/Designing-Data-Intensive-Applications.md

 ### Simplicity: managing complexity

 - Moseley and Marks define complexity as _accidental_ if it is not inherent in the problem that the software solves (as seen by the users), but arises only from the implementation.
-- One of the best tools we have for removing accidental complexity is __abstraction__.
-A good abstraction can hide a great deal of implementation detail behind a clean, simple-to-understand façade.
-    - high-level programming languages are abstractions that hide machine code, CPU registers and syscalls.
-    - SQL is an abstraction that hides complex on-disk and in-memory data structures, concurrent requests from other clients, and inconsistencies after crashes.
+- One of the best tools we have for removing accidental complexity is **abstraction**.
+A good abstraction can hide a great deal of implementation detail behind a clean, simple-to-understand façade. - high-level programming languages are abstractions that hide machine code, CPU registers and syscalls. - SQL is an abstraction that hides complex on-disk and in-memory data structures, concurrent requests from other clients, and inconsistencies after crashes.

 ### Plasticity: making change easy

 - In terms of organizational processes, _agile_ working patterns provide a framework for adapting to change.
-The agile community has also developed technical tools and patterns that are helpful when developing software in a frequently-changing environment, such as __test-driven development (TDD)__ and __refactoring__.
+The agile community has also developed technical tools and patterns that are helpful when developing software in a frequently-changing environment, such as **test-driven development (TDD)** and **refactoring**.

 ## Chapter 2.
 The Battle of the Data Models